NCAR/ncar-python-tutorial/README.rst

 Launching JupyterLab on DAV system is a bit different (there will be a JupyterHub deployment on the DAV system in the coming months (stay tuned))

-To use the DAV system, you will need to use SSH tunnelling scripts provided in ``scripts/jlab-dav``
+For the time being, in order to run Jupyter Lab on the DAV system, you will need to use SSH tunnelling scripts provided in ``scripts/jlab-dav``

 - From one of Cheyenne's logging nodes, run the following command: